Frome: Administrative history

-Sheppard arrived, backed by 500 men, all said to be unarmed.

-I was to nominate one of the candidates.
-I entered the town with him in a barouche and four, with a long procession of well dressed men, flags, and a band of musicians.
-I was surprised at the Market Place to see a rank of horsemen in hostile array. … The flag was torn to pieces… The candidate and his friends … had literally their coats torn to atoms. … All this was instigated by the opposing candidate, a well known character with whom no gentlemen would associate.

-A Sheppard supporter, Thomas Ford was badly injured and died later.
+Frome was an ancient parish in the Frome hundred of Somerset.
+As well as the town itself, the parish historically included surrounding rural areas.
+The parish was sometimes known as "Frome Selwood".

+In 1832 the town became the Frome parliamentary borough (constituency).
+The first election was disputed by two well-known local men, who were personal enemies: Sir Thomas Champneys and Thomas Sheppard, a Tory and a Radical or Whig respectively.
+There were only 322 registered voters.
+On the first day, 10 December, Champneys arrived with hundreds of armed men and boys, who attacked Sheppard's supporters.
+A Sheppard supporter, Thomas Ford, was badly injured and died later.
 Special constables were sworn in by the magistrates in the George Inn.
 The mob besieged the building and smashed the windows.
 Sheppard retreated to his home, Fromefield House, guarded by 300 men.
 Dragoons were brought from Trowbridge to neighbouring Beckington.

-Early on the second day, Sheppard had gained 163 votes, more than half of those entitled to vote.
-Shouting 'Champneys for ever', the opponents attacked the Crown Inn trying to get at Sheppard in the George Inn next door.
-A draper's house was completely destroyed.
+Early on the second day, Sheppard had gained 163 votes.
+The opponents attacked the Crown Inn trying to get at Sheppard in the George Inn next door; a draper's house was destroyed.
 Several constables were stoned and injured.
 The Riot Act was read.
 Constables with carbines opened fire.
-At 3 in the afternoon the Dragoons arrived and the battle was halted.
-Having won 100 votes to Sheppard's 163, Champneys resigned and returned to Orchardleigh.
-Thomas Sheppard won the next three elections and remained Frome's MP until 1847.
+At 3pm the Dragoons arrived and the battle was halted.
+Having won 100 votes to Sheppard's 163, Champneys resigned.
+Sheppard won the next three elections, remaining Frome's MP until 1847.

-One notable successor of Sheppard was elected in 1868: Thomas Hughes, author of Tom Brown's School Days, as a Liberal under Gladstone.
+The Frome parliamentary borough subsequently also became a local government district in 1865, administered by an elected local board.
+Such districts were reconstituted as urban districts under the Local Government Act 1894, which also directed that civil parishes could no longer straddle district boundaries.
+The parish of Frome was therefore reduced to match the urban district, and the surrounding rural parts of the parish became a separate parish called Selwood.

+In 1953, Frome Urban District Council was granted a coat of arms.

+Frome Urban District was abolished in 1974 under the Local Government Act 1972.
+The area then became part of the new Mendip District.
+A successor parish called Frome covering the former urban district was created as part of the 1974 reforms, with its parish council taking the name Frome Town Council.

+Mendip district was abolished in 2023.
+Somerset County Council then took over district-level functions across its area, making it a unitary authority, and was renamed Somerset Council.